All You Need to Know About Cigna Plans for 2023

 *Prescriptions are Preferred Generic, Generic, Preferred Brand, Non-Preferred Brand, and Specialty.

-Cigna Silver has 35 plans; all are offered through the Affordable Care Act Marketplace.
-Silver medal plans allow applicants to apply for tax credits and cost-sharing redeductions when they qualify based on their income level and family situation.
+Cigna Silver metal tier offers 20 plans; all are offered through the Affordable Care Act Marketplace.
+Silver medal plans allow applicants to apply for tax credits and cost-sharing reductions when they qualify based on their income level and family situation.

 *Prescriptions are Preferred Generic, Generic, Preferred Brand, Non-Preferred Brand, and Specialty.